Should You Remortgage with Your Current Lender? A Complete Guide to Making the Right Choice

 This is because the party holding the mortgage is not altered, making it an internal lender matter.

-However, if you’re altering lenders or there are other challenging situations like removing someone from the mortgage, then indeed, a solicitor’s participation is essential.
+However, if you’re changing lenders or there are other challenging situations like removing someone from the mortgage, then indeed, a solicitor’s participation is essential.
 They will manage tasks like verifying property titles and confirming all legal prerequisites are fulfilled to transfer the loan from one lender to another.

 Let’s move forward and discuss the necessary documentation to prepare for your remortgage.